HaymanConsulting/OpenFAST/docs/source/user/hydrodyn/theory.rst

 In linear potential-flow theory, the forces and added mass are applied at the platform reference point.
 The components are:

-Morison’s Equation
+Morison's Equation
 ---------------------
-Morison’s equation is applicable for calculating the hydrodynamic loads on cylindrical structures when (1) the effects of diffraction are negligible, (2), radiation damping is negligible, and (3) flow separation may occur.
-The relative form of Morison’s equation accounts for wave loading from incident-wave-induced excitation, radiation-induced added mass, and flow-separation-induced viscous drag.
-In this section we review the representation of Morison’s equation both when considering distributed forces along the length of the members (at nodes) and point loads at the ends (at the joints).
+Morison's equation is applicable for calculating the hydrodynamic loads on cylindrical structures when (1) the effects of diffraction are negligible, (2), radiation damping is negligible, and (3) flow separation may occur.
+The relative form of Morison's equation accounts for wave loading from incident-wave-induced excitation, radiation-induced added mass, and flow-separation-induced viscous drag.
+In this section we review the representation of Morison's equation both when considering distributed forces along the length of the members (at nodes) and point loads at the ends (at the joints).